chensandiego/dist_smart_ids/README.md

 -   **Suspicious Email Detection:** Connects to Microsoft Exchange servers to scan for suspicious emails, including phishing attempts and malicious attachments.
 -   **DNS Analysis:** Analyzes DNS queries to detect potential threats like DNS tunneling and requests to known malicious domains.
 -   **AWS CloudTrail Monitoring:** Monitors AWS CloudTrail logs for suspicious API activity, such as security group changes or IAM user creation.
+-   **User and Entity Behavior Analytics (UEBA):** Baselines normal user and device behavior to detect anomalies, such as logins at unusual times or access to sensitive files for the first time.

 ---